RajivRatan27/adobe_challenge_1a/readme.md

 ## How It Works: The V10 Architecture

-DocStructureX uses a sophisticated, multi-strategy approach to ensure accuracy and resilience.
+The project uses a sophisticated, multi-strategy approach to ensure accuracy and resilience.

 1.  **Title Extraction:**
     -   **Base Title Identification:** First, it finds the single text block with the highest visual score (font size, boldness) to reliably capture the main title.